The above cartoon was produced by an anonymous cartoonist.

 perched Mourning Doves

-and a flying Blue Jay (the images are slightly blurry since the focus set at 50 m and the birds were more distant).
+and a flying Blue Jay (the images are slightly blurry since the focus was set at 50 m and the birds were more distant).
 The images were reduced in size from the original high-def video frames.

 10-16-07.
 The car is finally ready for the road.
 I'm planning to get underway tomorrow morning.